lucyt245/small-projects/README.md

 	.
 My first experience with dictionaries
 	.
 A hangman game
 	.
 Add your own words and clues to text file
+	.
+Find prime numbers
+	.
+Add a list of numbers together